-The taxi took me from the brightness of the desert, and jostled through the uneven streets of Ica, past the middle of nowhere until the world around began to bloom again on either side in unexpected strips of green.
-Verdant cornfields bordered the dirt road with the majestic purple-grey mountains of the Highlands just behind.
-Excepting the palm trees, it might have been the wilderness of the American West, but I was headed to Tacama—the oldest vineyard in South America—where all the pleasure of Peru promised to converge.
+The taxi took me away from the brightness of the desert, and jostled me through the uneven streets of Ica, past the middle of nowhere until the world around began to bloom again on either side in unexpected strips of green.
+Lush cornfields hugged the dirt road, and the purple-grey mountains of the Highlands rose just behind.
+Excepting the palm trees, it might have been the wilderness of the American West, but I was headed to Tacama—the oldest vineyard in South America—where all the pleasures of Peru promised to converge.

-We pulled up to an iron gate, which opened to a long, broad drive lined with towering trees hung with vibrant streamers and thick braids of paper chains that brightened their boughs.
-The vineyard was a cacophony of colors after the monotone of the desert, in perfect harmony with the hues of the flowers, and the buildings showcased what had always enchanted me about Peruvian architecture with its openness to the sky and landscape and its evident intention to align itself with the arc of the sun.
+We pulled up to an iron gate, which opened to a broad drive lined with ancient trees—vibrant streamers and thick braids of paper chains trailed from their boughs.
+The vineyard was a cacophony of colors after the monotone of the desert, in perfect harmony with the hues of the flowers.
+The buildings showcased what had always enchanted me about Peruvian architecture with its openness to the sky and landscape and its evident intention to align itself with the path of the sun.

-It would be a bit before the wine tour would begin, so I sat at the bar and ordered a glass of sparkling Rosa Salvaje.
+There was time before the wine tour would begin, so I sat at the bar and ordered a glass of sparkling Rosa Salvaje.
 It was beautiful wine, a refreshing, not-too-sweet mix of Petit Verdol and Sauvignon Blanc.
-As I sipped leisurely, the bartenders squeezed limes and shook Pisco Sours with impressive heads of foam for my neighbors a barstool down, who, like me, were settling into the relaxed vibes of people lucky enough to be holding stemware mid-day.
+As I sipped, the bartenders squeezed limes and shook Pisco Sours with impressive heads of foam for my neighbors a barstool down, who, like me, were settling into the relaxed vibes of people lucky enough to be holding stemware mid-day.

-I'd just set my empty glass down when the tour began, taking fifty of us past bright coral halls to an enormous vat room, with gigantic shiny-silver containers, where the guide described the technology improvements with pride, proclaiming that the vineyard once had a reputation for "great" Pisco, but now made Pisco that was perfection.
+I'd just set my empty glass down when the tour began, taking fifty of us past coral halls to an enormous vat room, where the guide described the technology improvements with pride, proclaiming that the vineyard once had a reputation for "great" Pisco, but now made Pisco that was perfection.

-The vineyard had started out as a monastery.
-It began growing grapes in order to have communion wine without having to trade with their Spanish colonizers.
-The further we wound into the heart of Tacama, the more pieces and architecture nodded to this sacred origin.
-Light streamed into the galley through the stunning rose windows and from my vantage point next to the seventy-five-liter kegs I could see past rounded archways and into the monastery, through the open doors of the St. Maria chapel.
-It was easy to picture the monks gathering there as they would have done for centuries, to offer solemn prayers and small toasts at the altar.
+The vineyard itself had not started as a vineyard but as a monastery.
+It began growing grapes in order to have communion wine without having to trade with the Spanish colonizers.
+The further we wound into the heart of Tacama, the more pieces and architecture nodded to these religious beginnings—light streamed into the galley through the stunning rose windows and through the rounded archways was the monastery courtyard, and just across was the St. Maria chapel with doors flung opened.

-Amidst these surroundings, it seemed only natural that the first miracle of Christ would be to make the most extraordinary wine that had ever been—an act that prolonged and extended a celebration of life.
-Here, it was a miracle of the highest order, and natural that his followers would strive to follow in his footsteps in becoming the best winemakers on the continent.
-Throughout Peru, I found this innate blending of religion and pleasure, sacred and sensual.
+The first celebrated miracle of Christ was to make the most extraordinary wine that had ever been—an act that prolonged and extended a celebration of life and love.
+Peruvian cultural beautifully melded religion and pleasure, sacred and sensual, much in the same way, with beauty at the forefront of everything as its own expression of divinity.
+Here, wine-making was a calling of the highest order, and it was only natural that the followers of Jesus would follow in his footsteps in striving to be the best winemakers on the continent.

-The happy group meandered back to the patio, where the tour concluded.
+The happy group meandered back to the patio, where the tour concluded, and we dispersed.
 A green lawn sprawled and stretched before the restaurant, scattered with chaise lounges and shaded tables made from kegs tipped on their ends.
-On the other side were neat rows of thick vines already heavy with grapes, extending out to a vanishing point before the mountains.
+On the other side were neat rows of thick vines already heavy with grapes, extending out in vanishing point before the mountains.

 I settled at a table and ordered Sopa Seca, a dish famous to this area of the country.
 They brought out rolls cooked in garlic, herbs, and butter with my main course—tender chicken cooked in a rich, sweet-savory sauce with legumes, spiced with coriander, basil, and cumin, served aside a bed of angel hair pasta.
 It, too, was perfection.

-Everything I loved about the country, and would take with me when I was gone was right here—her tastes and colors, the music and embracing of pleasure.
-Time was pleasantly slowed as I lingered and drank deeply of the moment, happy to share in the good company of those who knew well how to savor life...and the best Pisco in South America.
+And this, my friends, was Peru.
+Everything I loved about the country, and would take with me when I was gone was right here—her tastes and colors, the music and celebration of life in all its pleasure.
+And so I lingered and drank deeply of the moment, happy to share in the good company of those who knew how to savor life and where to find the best Pisco in South America.